 As a civil engineering discipline, transportation engineering continues to be one of the most influential.
-They design, build and maintain all types of public transportation systems around the world, including roads, rail lines (including commuter trains), and ports and airports.
+They design, build and maintain all public transportation systems worldwide, including roads, rail lines (including commuter trains), ports and airports.

-Their goals are to improve overall traffic flow, reduce traffic congestion, and reduce the risk of accidents occurring as much as possible through these initiatives.
+Through these initiatives, they aim to improve overall traffic flow, reduce traffic congestion, and reduce the risk of accidents occurring as much as possible.
 Alternatively, a new system can be designed or an existing system modified.
-As a result, engineers must consider a variety of factors, such as the economic, political, and ethical impact of the new system.
+As a result, engineers must consider various factors, such as the new system’s economic, political, and ethical impact.

 4. Structural Engineering

-Study and analysis of the bridge, marine, flyover and other building designs are part of structural engineering.
-In addition to being aesthetically pleasing, engineers must also ensure that the buildings are safe, durable and serviceable.
-For this, it is necessary to identify the loads, forces and stresses that may act on a structure.
-When engineers are designing a building, they must take into account a number of factors.
-Cost and constructability, for example, as well as strength and stability, are all factors to consider.
-This includes earthquakes, floods and aggressive winds.
+Studying and analyzing the bridge, marine, flyover, and other building designs are part of structural engineering.
+In addition to being aesthetically pleasing, engineers must also ensure that the buildings are safe, durable, and serviceable.
+For this, it is necessary to identify the loads, forces, and stresses that may act on a structure.
+When engineers are designing a building, they must take into account several factors.
+Cost and constructability, for example, strength and stability, are all factors to consider.
+This includes earthquakes, floods, and aggressive winds.

 5. Construction Engineering

 Managing and supervising a construction project is the primary responsibility of a construction engineer.
-Planning and construction are only part of the process, materials transportation and site development are also included.
-In addition to evaluating logistical operations, they are likely to be responsible for reviewing contracts and coordinating contractors on a daily basis.
-They must also ensure that projects are completed in a timely and efficient manner.
+Planning and construction are only part of the process; materials transportation and site development are also included.
+In addition to evaluating logistical operations, they will likely be responsible for reviewing contracts and coordinating contractors daily.
+They must also ensure that projects are completed promptly and efficiently.
 A construction engineer is needed for any civil engineering project, whether it involves laying a new road or constructing a new building.

 6. Mining Engineer

-Oil, metals and gas are just some of the natural resources that a mining engineer is responsible for evaluating.
-In order to determine whether it is safe to complete extraction at that site, they weigh these risk factors.
+Oil, metals, and gas are just some natural resources a mining engineer is responsible for evaluating.
+They weigh these risk factors to determine whether it is safe to complete extraction at that site.
 In addition, mining engineers must determine the commercial value of a particular site.

 7. Water Engineering

-Water engineering is the study of how water interacts with infrastructure and how we can use it to our advantage.
-It focuses on ways to re-direct water flow in flood-like situations, how to properly store water by building and using dams, and how to use engineering techniques to transmit groundwater and construct necessary waterways that can be of use to both rural and urban settings.
+Water engineering studies how water interacts with infrastructure and how we can use it to our advantage.
+It focuses on ways to re-direct water flow in flood-like situations, properly storing water by building and using dams, and using engineering techniques to transmit groundwater and construct necessary waterways that can be useful in rural and urban settings.

 8. Marine Engineering

-Design, construction, and repair of ships, and other aquatic equipment are the primary duties of marine engineers.
-An in-depth understanding of physics is required for this position in order to create durable modes of transportation.
-This person could design and build a naval ship, yacht or deep-sea drilling equipment with the help of a marine engineer.
+Design, construction, and repair of ships and other aquatic equipment are the primary duties of marine engineers.
+This position requires an in-depth understanding of physics to create durable modes of transportation.
+This person could design and build a naval ship, yacht, or deep-sea drilling equipment with the help of a marine engineer.

 9. Planning Engineer

 A planning engineer is responsible for recommending the best construction tactics.
-By calculating the potential cost of a project and comparing it to the materials, manpower, and time required to complete it, they are able to make this determination.
+By calculating the potential cost of a project and comparing it to the materials, manpower, and time required to complete it, they can make this determination.
 While maintaining a keen eye on safety standards, the planning engineer’s job involves finding and implementing cost-effective measures for a project’s implementation.